niloy22niloy/Blog-Test/README.md

 ## About Blog System

 It is a very simple blog system where user can only upload,delete,view and create the posts.
 User Can Give comments and reply for only 1 level.
 It is not nested comment.
-Category must be added from the admin panel, otherwise Post will not added.
+Category must be added from the admin panel, otherwise Post will not added.Besides Proper Validation is done for both post added,user

 ## Installation
 - download the file